 The Secretary of State for Culture, Media and Sport compiles a list of buildings of special architectural or historic interest.

-These buildings are usually known as listed buildings, and there are now around 500,000 of them in Britain.
-Cambridge has more than 1,500 listed buildings.
+These buildings are usually known as listed buildings.
+There are about 500,000 of them in Britain, including more than 1,500 in Cambridge.

 The grades of listing

 There are three grades of listed building:

 - Grade I buildings are of exceptional interest.
 Only about two per cent of listed buildings are in this category